 Cambodia

-We have worked in Cambodia for more than 40 years, teaming up with some of the nation’s poorest families to fight hunger and poverty.
+We have worked in Cambodia for over 40 years, teaming up with some of the nation’s poorest families to fight hunger and poverty.

 Water, sanitation and hygiene - known as WASH - are priorities in our programs.
-We help families and communities build sanitary bathrooms for houses, schools and health centers.
+We help families and communities build sanitary bathrooms for houses, schools and help communities andto have increased access to clean water year round.
 We also help share information about good hygiene practices so people can protect their health.

 Our goal is to support all Cambodians as they work to end hunger and poverty in their country.